 Intussusception is telescoping of one portion of the intestine (intussusceptum) into an adjacent segment (intussuscipiens), causing intestinal obstruction and sometimes intestinal ischemia.

-Intussusception generally occurs between ages 3 mo and 3 yr, with 65% of cases occurring before age 1, and 80% before age 2.
+Intussusception generally occurs between ages 6 mo and 3 yr, with 65% of cases occurring before age 1 and 80 to 90% occurring before age 2.
 It is the most common cause of intestinal obstruction in this age group.

 Most cases are idiopathic.
 However, there is a slight male predominance as well as a seasonal variation; peak incidence coincides with the viral enteritis season.
 An older rotavirus vaccine was associated with a marked increase in risk of intussusception and was taken off the market in the US.
-The newer vaccines, when given in the recommended sequence and timing, are not associated with any increased risk (data suggest a decreased risk).
-In older children, there may be a lead point (ie, a mass or other intestinal abnormality that triggers the telescoping).
-Examples include polyps, lymphoma, Meckel diverticulum, and immunoglobulin A–associated vasculitis (formerly called Henoch-Schönlein purpura) when purpura involve the bowel wall.
-Cystic fibrosis is also a risk factor.
+The newer vaccines, when given in the recommended sequence and timing, are not associated with any clinically significant increased risk.
+In about 25% of children who have intussusception, typically very young and older children, a lead point (ie, a mass or other intestinal abnormality) triggers the telescoping.
+Examples include polyps (see Polyps of the Colon and Rectum), lymphoma (see Overview of Lymphoma), Meckel diverticulum (see Meckel Diverticulum), and immunoglobulin A–associated vasculitis (formerly called Henoch-Schönlein purpura—see Immunoglobulin A–Associated Vasculitis (IgAV)) when purpura involve the bowel wall.
+Cystic fibrosis (see Cystic Fibrosis (CF)) is also a risk factor.

 The telescoping segment obstructs the intestine and ultimately impairs blood flow to the intussuscepting segment (Fig. 1: Intussusception.), causing ischemia, gangrene, and perforation.